 For instance, a business requirement is to add a new column to a Snowflake table that will store the aggregated sales total per line of products sold for a predetermined period, such as quarterly.

-We can also integrate Matillion with our Git backend.
+We can also integrate Matillion with our Git backend repository.
 Therefore, we can use the DataOps Git repository as the Matillion Git Repository.
-As a result, you can coordinate Matillion changes with DevOps changes and test and merge these changes with the code in all the other environments.
+As a result, you can coordinate Matillion changes with DataOps changes and test and merge these changes with the code in all the other environments.

 Ready to get started?